databricks/databricks-sdk-py/docs/workspace/catalog/lakehouse_monitors.rst

     catalog).
 Viewing the dashboard, computed metrics, or monitor configuration only requires the user to have **SELECT** privileges on the table (along with **USE_SCHEMA** and **USE_CATALOG**).

+    .. py:method:: cancel_refresh(full_name: str, refresh_id: str)

+        Cancel refresh.

+        Cancel an active monitor refresh for the given refresh ID.

+        The caller must either: 1. be an owner of the table's parent catalog 2. have **USE_CATALOG** on the table's parent catalog and be an owner of the table's parent schema 3. have the following permissions:
+        - **USE_CATALOG** on the table's parent catalog - **USE_SCHEMA** on the table's parent schema - be an owner of the table

+        Additionally, the call must be made from the workspace where the monitor was created.

+        :param full_name: str
+          Full name of the table.
+        :param refresh_id: str
+          ID of the refresh.

     .. py:method:: create(full_name: str, assets_dir: str, output_schema_name: str [, baseline_table_name: Optional[str], custom_metrics: Optional[List[MonitorCustomMetric]], data_classification_config: Optional[MonitorDataClassificationConfig], inference_log: Optional[MonitorInferenceLogProfileType], notifications: Optional[List[MonitorNotificationsConfig]], schedule: Optional[MonitorCronSchedule], skip_builtin_dashboard: Optional[bool], slicing_exprs: Optional[List[str]], snapshot: Optional[Any], time_series: Optional[MonitorTimeSeriesProfileType], warehouse_id: Optional[str]]) -> MonitorInfo

         Create a table monitor.